marina601/discover-malta/README.md

 #### Checkout Success Page

 ![checkout-ipad](readme-files/images/checkout-complete.png) | ![checkout-mobile](readme-files/images/checkout-complete-mobile.png)
-  -  Checkout success page will be displayed once the payment has been successfully completed.
+  -  Checkout success page will be displayed once the payment has been completed.
-  -  Toast notifications will let the user know the email has been send to the email address provided during the checkout process.
+  -  Toast notifications will let the user know the email has been sent to the email address provided during the checkout process.
-  -  At this stage, an email has been automatically generated and send to the user with their full order details.
+  -  At this stage, an email has been automatically generated and sent to the user with their full order details.
-  - Order summary is displayed and ticket number is randomly generated, which will act as a ticket number for the trip.
+  - Order summary is displayed and a ticket number is randomly generated, which will act as a ticket number for the trip.
-  - The user will able to access this number in their profile page and present it as a proof of purchase to the trip organizer.
+  - The user will be able to access this number on their profile page and present it as proof of purchase to the trip organizer.
   - The user will be able to view all the personal information which they have entered in the contact form on this page as well, to give them a chance to check if all the information is correct.
-  - A button at the bottom of the page links to "All Trips Page"
+  - A button at the bottom of the page links to the "All Trips Page"

 ##### back to [content](#table-of-content)

 ### Contact Page
 ![contact-page](readme-files/images/contact-page.png)
--   The user may access contact page via 'Contact' link located in the footer
+-   The user may access the contact page via the 'Contact' link located in the footer
 -	The contact page consists of a simple form, which user needs to fill out to submit their query.
--	The user is presentec with a select box to choose their subject, which will act as a subject send to the Admin email address.
+-	The user is presented with a select box to choose their subject, which will act as a subject sent to the Admin email address.
 -	Custom HTML validation has been written for this page, to guide the user through the required input fields.
 -   If the user is logged in, their email address and full name will be pre-filled.
--   If the user wants to leave the page, they may press the button at the bottom of the page which will take them to "Home Page"
+-   If the user wants to leave the page, they may press the button at the bottom of the page which will take them to the "Home Page"
 -	A toast notification will tell the user their form has been submitted and somebody from the team will be in touch with them shortly.
 -	On successful submission of the form the user will be redirected to the home page.
--   Two emails will be send one to the user, letting them know their enquiry has been recieved and one to the admin, which will contain user name, subject, message and email address.
+-   Two emails will be sent one to the user, letting them know their enquiry has been received and one to the admin, which will contain the user name, subject, message and email address.
--   Contact form is a simple HTML form, django sends confirmation emails using GMAIL settings.
+-   Contact form is a simple HTML form, Django sends confirmation emails using GMAIL settings.

 ##### back to [content](#table-of-content)